Shaukat Ali (singer): Early life and career

 From the late 1960s, he performed ghazals and Punjabi folk songs.
-As a folk singer, he was not only popular in Punjab, Pakistan but also in Punjab, India.
-Shaukat Ali also toured and performed overseas wherever there were significant population centers of Punjabi immigrants like in the UK, Canada and the US.
+As a folk singer, he was popular not only in Pakistani Punjab but also in the Indian part of the Punjab region.
+Shaukat Ali also toured and performed overseas wherever there were significant population centers of Punjabi immigrants, such as the UK, Canada and the US.

 Shaukat Ali was known for singing Sufi poetry with great vigor and a wide vocal range, for example Heer Waris Shah and Saif ul Maluk.

 Shaukat Ali received the 'Voice of Punjab' award in 1976.
 In July 2013, he was honored with the 'Pride of Punjab' award by the Pakistan Institute of Language, Art and Culture (PILAC).
 He gave a live performance at the 1982 Asian Games in New Delhi, and was awarded the highest Pakistani civilian Presidential award Pride of Performance in 1990.
 His song "Kadi Te Hass Bol Vey" was used in the 2009 Indian movie Love Aaj Kal.
 He also released a track titled "Jagga".
 Shaukat Ali has also given performances at the All Pakistan Music Conference events and also appeared frequently on Pakistani television shows.

 He is the father of Pakistani singers Imran Shaukat Ali, Ameer Shaukat Ali and Mohsin Shaukat Ali.